chechiachang/chechiachang.github.io-src/content/post/terraform-infrastructure-as-code/index.md

 so that I can
 - review all existing resources
 - minimize error from manual operation
+- ASAP!!

+As a devops,
+I would like to fully enforce terraform (IaC) so that I can
 - minimize efforts to operate infra
 - delegate infra operations to junior team members

-As a devops,
-I would like to fully enforce terraform (IaC) so that I can
-- restrict manual operation
 - minimize IAM privilges
-- Separate global infra scope into project infra scope

 # Introduction